scionproto-contrib/jpan/README.md

 ### SHIM

+The SHIM is required to support the `dispatched_ports` feature in topo files.
 Every JPAN application will try to start a
 [SHIM dispatcher](https://docs.scion.org/en/latest/dev/design/router-port-dispatch.html)
-on port 30041.
-The SHIM is required to support the `dispathed_ports` feature in topo files.
+on port 30041, unless the port range is set to `all`.

 A SHIM does no traffic checking, it blindly forwards every parseable packet to the inscribed SCION destination address.
 That means a JPAN SHIM will act as a SHIM for all applications on a machine.